oddstream/cj/README.md

 `inc` is a simple app that allows you to write and retrieve incremental notes.
 You can have more than one notebook; the default one is called `Default`, but you can create others.

 The idea came from [The Sephist's article](https://thesephist.com/posts/inc/) and from using [rednotebook](https://rednotebook.app) for a while.

+## Workflow

+The general idea is have an instance of `inc` open, where you put notes and bits of text as they come up during the day.
+(You can have more than one instance of `inc` open, one for each book, if you use multiple books.)
+Then, have one or more instances of `com` open, and copy-and-paste text from `inc` to `com` as that information endures or needs categorization.

 ## markdown